 By Eric Johnson

 Mormonism teaches that the authorized priesthood was restored to Joseph Smith, Jr., the founder of The Church of Jesus Christ of Latter-day Saints, in 1829, the year before he founded his church.
-Today the priesthood is available to eligible males but not to females.
+Today two kinds of priesthood are available to eligible males but not to females.

 The first priesthood is called the Aaronic Priesthood.
 Smith and his friend Oliver Cowdery claimed that this priesthood was restored on May 15, 1829 when John the Baptist came and ordained them (D&C 27:7-8).
 The two men then baptized each other in the Susquehanna River.
 While in biblical times, only those hailing from the tribe of Levi could be “Aaronic” priests and serve in the temple, there is no such limitation in Mormonism, as Latter-day Saints believe they have a spiritual claim as members of one of the twelve tribes of Israel, which they receive at their Patriarchal Blessing.
 Starting in 2019, worthy boys as young as 11 (12 previously) are able to hold this priesthood.
 A church manual explains,

 They receive many opportunities to participate in sacred priesthood ordinances and give service.
 As they worthily fulfill their duties, they act in the name of the Lord to help others receive the blessings of the gospel.
 The offices of the Aaronic Priesthood are bishop, priest, teacher, and deacon (True to the Faith: A Gospel Reference, 2004, p.
 3).

 Those possessing the Aaronic Priesthood are authorized to pass the elements at the weekly sacrament service.

 A church manual explains the Melchizedek Priesthood: